kingajutrzenka/kingajutrzenka/README.md

 Math meets machine learning — and I’m here for it. 🤍

-Feel free to message me — I love exchanging ideas and experiences! 💬
+Feel free to message me! 💬